Every Crisis is an Opportunity

 The type of ground.
 There is a need for a ‘geotechnic” study, in order to know the hardness of the ground.
 We should remove materials in order to make the foundations.
 The harder the ground, the longer it will take.

 Construction regulations.
 Every city has different rules: that which is valid for a town, is not valid in another place.
 There are zones in which, for example, one can only build row-houses, or where there should be “x” meters between the house and the sidewalk.
 This will affect directly on the kind of construction, and thus, on the final price.

 Urban charges.
 One should know if the land has electricity, water and gas connections.
 Or if there is a sidewalk and a street without pavement.
 Depending on each city, these charges might be a responsibility for the land owner.

 Costumized design.
-Each user or familiy have different requirements: number of people, ages, activities, vehicles, personal preferences, etc. The greatest asset of this kind of house is its costumization capacity: one can have a personalized home.
-But every element can affect the quote.
+Each user or familiy have different requirements: number of people, ages, activities, vehicles, personal preferences, etc. We can offer you a personalized home.
+But every element can affect the final price.

 From Smart Room Barcelona we reccomend, before making any other move, to establish an own economical limit.
 This means: you should have an idea of what your ideal budget is.
 Starting from this point, we can find the best solution.

 Would you like us to design your new home with a state-of-the-art system?
 Get in touch with us!